GC MOORE

 “According to the GPS it is about a kilometer from here, maybe a little more, so maybe 15 minutes, depending on the terrain and the direction we decide to approach,” I reply.

-Julie is ten meters to my left and a little ahead of me.
+We take the hiking trail for a few hundred meters, then head north, northwest.
+As we approach the substation, Julie is ten meters to my left and a little ahead of me.
 We are moving slowly when she starts acting peculiar, turning her head from side to side as if she is looking at something; as if something on either side of her is competing for her attention.

-“Are you ok?”
+“Julie, are you ok?”

 “Yeah.
 Drake?
 Do you hear that?” she asks with a puzzled tone in her voice.
 I stop and listen intently, not hearing anything but the rustling of the wind in the trees and crunching leaves underfoot.

 “I don’t hear anything out of the usual,” I say, but she doesn’t respond.
-I walk over to her and I do hear something.
+I walk over to her, and I do hear something.
 Voices.
 Voices that are not earthly.
 Snippets of someone speaking, but I cannot understand what they are saying.
 It’s like a vehicle passing and you hear a few jumbled syllables from the occupants.
 I step back a few paces and lose the sounds.
 I walk back to her, and the voices return.

 “I heard the wind in the trees.
 Maybe it was just some trees bending and creaking,” I reply, knowing she wasn’t going to accept that answer.
 The look she gave me confirms it.

+“Drake.
+What the hell was that?” she pauses, “You know, don’t you.
+You know what that was back there.”
 I am at a loss for words.
 This isn’t the time or place to go into the details of ancient Catawba mystics.

-“Are you sure?
+“It seems we have stumbled into a sacred burial ground.
+Nothing to be alarmed over,” I tell her, “Are you sure?
 Because you had to think a long time to come up with that answer,” she asks with her now familiar hint of sarcasm.
+I thought I formulated that response rather quickly.
+Guess not.
+“I saw some pretty strange crap in Afghanistan, but nothing that strange,” she adds.

 “I believe we just stumbled upon a Path of Spirits.
 They are like a gateway or a path through the Spirit World where one can move undetected from one place to another in the world of the living.”